Wilm Hosenfeld: Soviet captivity and death

-Hosenfeld was captured by the Red Army at the head of his company after a brief skirmish near Błonie some 30 km north of Warsaw on 17 January 1945, one day after his retreat from the destroyed Polish capital.
+Hosenfeld was captured by the Red Army at the head of his company after a brief skirmish near Błonie some 39km west of Warsaw on 17 January 1945, one day after his retreat from the destroyed Polish capital.
 In May 1945, he was transferred to a camp for officers in Minsk, where he was kept in solitary confinement for six months and interrogated three times by the NKVD under the suspicion of having conducted intelligence activity against the Soviet Union.
 Once he returned to the main camp site in late 1945, his health improved and he was able to write letters to his family.
 In a 1946 letter to his wife in West Germany, Hosenfeld named the Jews who he had saved, and begged her to contact the Soviet authorities and ask them to arrange his release.
 His wife requested help from a former Nazi concentration camp inmate, the German Communist Karl Hörle, the head of the local chapter of the Association of Political Prisoners and Persecutees of the Nazi System, who eventually intervened on Hosenfeld's behalf with the authorities of the German Democratic Republic in October 1947.
 In July 1947, Hosenfeld underwent a major stroke and although he received prompt medical attention and recovered, he later experienced complications from the condition.

-In mid-1950, the tribunal of the Byelorussian Soviet Socialist Republic sentenced Hosenfeld in administrative process to 25 years in a labour camp for his involvement in a unit that committed war crimes.
-Hosenfeld was then sent to Stalingrad in August 1950 to work on the rebuilding of the city and on the construction of the Volga–Don Canal.
+In mid-1950, the tribunal of the Belorussian Soviet Socialist Republic sentenced Hosenfeld in administrative process to 25 years in a labour camp for his involvement in a unit that committed war crimes.
+Hosenfeld was then sent to Volgograd in August 1950 to work on the rebuilding of the city and on the construction of the Volga–Don Canal.
 He was visited in November 1950 by Leon Warm-Warczyński, who proceeded to notify Szpilman about the identity and fate of his helper.
 Szpilman subsequently made an effort to secure Hosenfeld's release through Jakub Berman, a member of the Military Committee in the politburo of the Polish Workers' Party, but was told that the case was beyond the reach of the Polish Communist authorities, since Hosenfeld had been a spy.
 In June 1952, Hosenfeld's health deteriorated and he had to dictate his postcard to the family.
 He died of an aortic rupture in August 1952.